• About

 Trauma Treatment Talking Is Not Enough

 Would you like to know why talking therapy is insufficient for successful trauma treatment of your clients?
-Or, would you like to be able to improve your results with clients with a history of trauma?
+Or improve your trauma treatment results with clients who have trauma histories?
 Dr. Bessel van der Kolk, a world-renowned expert on trauma, offers a six-hour presentation on this very topic.
-In this […]
+In this post, Amy Knitzer, LCSW, shares with you some […]

-Filed Under: Education and Training, General, Therapeutic Skills, Workshop Learnings Tagged With: Bessel van der Kolk; trauma, EMDR
+Filed Under: Clinical Skills, Therapeutic Skills Tagged With: Bessel van der Kolk; trauma, EMDR

 Core Principles of Trauma-Informed Care: Key Learnings [2 of 3]